 31% of small businesses prefer having a social media business profile over having a website.
-The reason is crystal clear.
+And while there are still certain benefits to be had by starting a blog and attracting customers with a content marketing strategy, the reason why many businesses are going straight to social media instead is crystal clear.
 The reach that social media cannot be replicated and it is exceeding simple to set up a business profile on social media.

 Having a YouTube channel can also greatly benefit small businesses given the 1.8 billion active users every month.
 87% of marketers plan to leverage YouTube to run advertisements as well.
 The combination of having a channel as well running ad campaigns can boost in-store visits and engagement.